John van 't Schip: International career

 On the international level, Van 't Schip, a member of the Dutch squad at the 1983 FIFA World Youth Championship, was capped 41 times and scored two goals for the Dutch national team.
 His debut came against Scotland in April 1986, and his final match was a Euro qualifying match against Belarus in June 1995.
 Van 't Schip featured in the victorious Euro 1988 squad, as well as 1990 FIFA World Cup and Euro 1992 tournaments.

 Coaching career

-After retiring, Van 't Schip became a youth coach for Ajax and manager for FC Twente.
+After retiring, Van 't Schip became a youth coach for Ajax and manager for Twente.
 From August 2004 he assisted Marco van Basten in coaching the Dutch national team, until Van Basten left the position of head coach following Euro 2008.
 Van 't Schip followed Van Basten to Ajax, becoming assistant coach with Rob Witschge, for the 2008–09 season.
-On 6 May 2009, after Marco van Basten's resignation, he was named as the interim head coach of Ajax and coached the club till the end of the season.
+On 6 May 2009, after Marco van Basten's resignation, he was named as the interim head coach of Ajax, and coached the club till the end of the season.